Learn how to properly form letters

 Come and discover or deepen the art of Arabic and Persian calligraphy.
 You will learn how to master the use of calame and the different types of Arabic writings, naskh, thuluth, nasta'liq, chekasteh, etc. The فارسی (Farsi) or Persian uses the 28 letters of the Arabic alphabet and adds 4 more, so it is 32 characters long.

-COURSES: weekly, Saturdays from 10am to 12pm.
+Weekly course on Saturday from 10am to 12pm.
 It is intended for beginners as well as for those wishing to improve their skills.
-In order to work in the best conditions, this course cannot accommodate more than 6 people.
+It is not necessary to be Arabic or Persian speaking.
+In order to work in the best conditions, this course cannot accommodate more than 4 people.

 Thuluth by Mohammad Ghulam